Greenairfares.com

 Q. What sort of marketing you are using to spread the word?

-A. Press releases to blogs in this area of interest, along with google adwords and search engine optimisations.
+A. Press releases to blogs in this area of interest, along with Google AdWords and search engine optimisations.

 A. As an affiliate of several large booking agencies, we will get some basic commissions on airfares, and better commissions on hotel bookings and car bookings (we have a carbon offset for these too).